AlexVasegaard/EOS/README.md

   - average sun elevation
   - total area captured

-they can be accesed thrugh the evaluation.scenario and evaluation.solution output, respectively.
+OUTPUT: They can be accesed thrugh the evaluate.scenario and evaluate.solution output, respectively.

 Note, average is often a bad metric in this case, as a few very bad performing acquisitions can hide behind a larger set of requests.
 A better metric is therefore to look at quantiles or certain benchmarks and how many acquisitions with that profile was able to be captured.